Children's Live-Action TV comedy centred on the wholly inept Paul and Barry Chuckle. Debuted in 1987.

 - "Freaky Friday" Flip: In the alien abduction episode, because of the aliens' mind-swapping device, one of the brothers gets Freaky Friday'd with an alien.
 Then this happens with the brothers and tomatoes.

 - He Who Must Not Be Seen: Dan the Van.
 He's frequently ordering the Chuckle brothers about, but we never see him.
-Often members of his family act as his representative, and on the rare occassions he shows up his face isn't visible, hidden under bandages or the like
+Often members of his family act as his representative, and on the rare occasions he shows up his face isn't visible, hidden under bandages or the like.

 - Never My Fault: Whenever Paul messes up, he manages to shift the blame to Barry.